dubbs/dubbs.github.io/source/_posts/2015-07-23-how-to-create-centos-6-virtualbox-provider-for-vagrant.markdown

 ---
 layout: post
-title: "Creating a CentOS 6.6 VirtualBox Image from Scratch"
+title: "How to Create a CentOS 6 VirtualBox Provider for Vagrant"
 date: 2015-07-23 11:40:14 -0600
 modified: 2015-07-23 11:40:14 -0600
 comments: true
-categories: [centos, virtualbox]
+categories: [centos, virtualbox, vagrant]
 ---

 ## Install VirtualBox 4.3.30 on host